University Years (1977-1984)

 Going to the university is when life got serious.
-A lot of kids go wild in college.
+A lot of kids go wild in college, when they get away from home.
 I was the opposite.
 I was wild before college, and going to the university is when my life settled down and got serious.
+(My parents had never been very controlling of their children, being mainly advisory and with some reasonable limits, whereby we maintained self-determination.)

-Moving 200 miles from home is an adventure, and northwest Arkansas is beautifully inspiring.
+Moving 200 miles from home is an adventure, and northwest Arkansas is very nice.
 There is a large mountain range between the two, which is always inspiring and relaxing to traverse, and it's a nice drive to think about things.
+At the time, the region was not well known, but currently it is very highly rated as a region of the US for quality of life.

 My high school counselor and my father thought that engineering was my most natural subject, according to cognitive and personality examinations.
 That was fine with me because I enjoyed science and engineering.

 Engineering has a "toy" appeal and is always fun.
-However, pure science and understanding the universe was my main interest.
+However, pure science and understanding the universe became my main interest.
 On the other hand, I wanted to do something good for the world, not just hedonistically dive into intellectual pursuits.
-Also, I had to do some kind of work to earn my way in the world, whereby my intellectual pursuits are something I can pursue in my free time.
+The challenge was that I had to do some kind of work to earn my way in the world, whereby my intellectual pursuits are something I could pursue in my free time.

 There was a reactive streak to me.
 The first strong reaction I had was when I witnessed environmental destruction in a careless and overly selfish way by people, as a kid who loved nature but saw development around me destroying it, often unnecessarily out of carelessness.
 I had just felt powerless to do anything about it, but it got me thinking about politics a little bit, and planted some thinking routines in my mind.
-Going thru high school, there were politically minded kids, some with politician fathers, who I admired but I stayed apolitical and shy myself, not really interested in school politics or that kind of social stuff (something I regret now, as it would have been good experience).
+Going thru high school, there were politically minded kids, some with politician fathers, who I admired but I stayed apolitical and shy myself, not really interested in school politics or that kind of social stuff, something I regret now, as it would have been good experience.
+I recommend that teenagers at least hang out in those circles to observe.

 Going to the university, I was maturing into the realization that the time had come for me to play a role and take some responsibility in the world, which required quite a transition in myself.